Get Answers to all your Questions

 header-bg qa

-A long solenoid S has n turns per metre, with radius a.
-At the centre of this coil, we place a smaller coil of N turns and radius b (where b<a).
-If the current in the solenoid increases linearly with time, what is the induced emf appearing in the smaller coil.
-Plot a graph showing nature of variation in emf, if current varies as a function of mt^{2}+C.
+A long solenoid S has n turns per meter, with a radius of a.
+At the center of this coil, we place a smaller coil of N turns and radius b (where b<a).
+If the current in the solenoid increases linearly with time, what is the induced emf appearing in the smaller coil?
+Plot a graph showing the nature of variation in emf, if current varies as a function of mt^{2}+C.

 Answers (1)